Search begins for ALCTS 2014 professional recognition awards nominations

 If you are interested in nominating a candidate for any of the awards, contact the chair of that award jury.
 The deadline for nominations and supporting materials is Dec.
 1.

 The HARRASSOWITZ Award for Leadership in Library Acquisitions

-Presented by the Acquisitions Section for contributions by and outstanding leadership of an individual in the field of acquisitions librarianship, the award consists of $1,500 and a citation donated by HARRASSOWITZ in honor of Dr. Knut Dorn, retired managing director.
+Presented by the Acquisitions Section for contributions by and outstanding leadership of an individual in the field of acquisitions librarianship, the award consists of $1,500 and a citation donated by HARRASSOWITZ in honor of Dr. Knut Dorn, former managing director.
 Winners will be chosen based on: demonstrated leadership that has contributed significantly to: improvements in acquisitions; and achievement in the field of acquisitions through contributions to professional associations, literature, the education of acquisitions professionals and the advancement of the profession.

-Visit the HARRASSOWITZ Award for Leadership in Library Acquisitions page for more information
+Visit the HARRASSOWITZ Award for Leadership in Library Acquisitions page for more information: